 When treated early, tendinitis usually resolves quickly.
-For some people, it can recur and become a chronic or long-term, problem.
-If repetitive movements or overuse led to your tendinitis, you should change those behaviors to reduce your risk of developing it again.
+For some people, it can recur and become a chronic or long-term problem.
+If repetitive movements or overuse led to your tendinitis, you should change those behaviors to reduce your risk of developing it again after it heals.

-You can cause additional injury—such as a tendon rupture—if the inflammation continues without treatment.
-Surgery is often necessary for a tendon rupture, and for those patients who do not respond well to other treatments.
-The surgery removes any inflammatory tissue and is usually done as an outpatient procedure.
+You can cause additional injury, such as a tendon rupture, if the inflammation continues without treatment.
+Surgery is often necessary for a tendon rupture and for cases that don’t respond well to other treatments.

 Take these simple steps to lower your chances of developing tendinitis:

-- use proper posture when working at a desk or at other tasks
+- Use proper posture when working at a desk or doing other tasks.

-- do not remain in the same position for too long, and move around periodically
+- Don’t remain in the same position for too long.
+Move around periodically.

-If you begin to feel the pain of tendinitis, stop the activity you are performing.
+If you begin to feel the pain of tendinitis, stop your activity.
 Take a 20-minute break to apply ice and rest.